davelaird/davelaird.ca/content/page/fuel/index.md

 I sell pre-mixed batches at cost to friends, family, and LapDogs members ONLY.
 Send me an email or message me on Facebook if you want some.
 Current cost is $22.22 per batch with a BYO container, or $25.72 in a 2 gallon mylar bag with a big desiccant pack.

 ## Usage

+> First, to cover my ass: **use at your own risk!** What works for me may not work for you.
+If you are diabetic, you should **definitely** not be pumping loads of high-GI carbs into your system.
+Talk to your doctor etc. And remember: nothing new on race day.

 ### 2-ish hours or less: you don't really need fuel
-- Your body has plenty of energy on board for shorter events, and you can make up the loss with a normal diet before and after the event.
+- Your body has plenty of energy on board for shorter (sub-1500 Cal) events, and you can make up the loss with a normal diet before and after the event.
 Just keep hydrated.
 You can use a small amount of mix for flavour and electrolytes, but you don't really need it unless you are doing several back-to-back short efforts (like laps on a team).
 ### 2+ hours at 200w endurance pace
-- Minimum 80g (320 Cal) of mix per hour
+- Minimum 80g (304 Cal) of mix per hour
 - Minimum 692 ml of water for an isotonic (easily digestible) solution
 - Including your body's glycogen and fat, you can go about 15 hours before exhaustion
 ### 2+ hours at 280w race pace
-- Maximum 110g (440 Cal) of mix per hour
+- Maximum 110g (418 Cal) of mix per hour
 - Minimum 951 ml of water for an isotonic (digestible) solution
 - Including your body's glycogen and fat, you can go about 5.6 hours before exhaustion.
 Even longer if you carb load before the race.